Love Has Won: History

-WhiteEagle left Carlson around 2014.
+WhiteEagle left Carlson for another lightworker he had recruited from New York around 2014.
 Carlson gained her first follower, Miguel Lamboy, the same year.
 Miguel would serve as the manager of the group's logistics and finances.
 The movement began to grow from 2014 onwards, mainly by the internet.
 The group travelled between Colorado, Oregon, California and Florida prior to 2018, before moving to Moffat, Colorado.
 Jason Castillo would gain the position as the final "Father God" in 2018.
 The group briefly moved to the island of Kauai in Hawaii in August 2020, where they were met with hostility from locals after Carlson publicly proclaimed that she was the Hawaiian goddess Pele.
 A multi-day protest ensued, with protestors lighting driftwood fires and chanting Hawaiian prayers around the rented property the group were staying in.
 Video footage provided to The Denver Post by Love Has Won member Lauryn Suarez showed eggs and rocks being thrown at the house, as well as the broken windows of the house and the SUV parked in the driveway.
 The mayor of Kauai, Derek Kawakami, intervened to negotiate the departure of the group from the island.
 They subsequently flew to Kahului Airport on Maui, but were convinced to fly back to Colorado in September 2020.

-In September 2020, it had been stated that Carlson was in poor health and was paralysed from the waist down, with Carlson herself stating that she had cancer.
+In September 2020, Carlson reportedly was in poor health and was paralyzed from the waist down, with Carlson herself stating that she had cancer.
 In early April 2021, the group was located in an RV park in Mount Shasta in northern California, but were asked to leave due to overcrowding.
 Carlson was last seen alive by someone outside the group on April 10, 2021.